 Also don’t want to be stuck in the analysis/paralysis period.
 Want to move forward and grab at the low hanging fruit.

 Pramath: the train has already left the station.
 Even as we continue to analyze the issues and questions around strategy, it is important that we get moving.
 Because we have such good relationships in India, we can do that without overcommitting, and without significant financial outlay.
-Let’s approach it as an exploration with trusted partners (e.g. build on strong ASG relationshiops with Chief Ministers in several states).
+Let’s approach it as an exploration with trusted partners (e.g. build on strong ASG relationships with Chief Ministers in several states).

-Gary: Is there one state where all the stars are aligning? (politics, population, demand, strong WO partner, etc.)
+Gary: Is there one state where all the stars are aligning?
+(Politics, population, demand, strong WO partner, etc.)

 Chevenee: We have identified highest potential impact mix of 4 objectives with regards to CSR.